Logotype for Ero Copper Corp

 • Declared commercial production at Tucumã, with sequential production growth and improved plant throughput.

-• All operations set all-time monthly productivity and production records in October, with strong momentum expected to continue.
+• All operations set all-time monthly productivity and production records in October, with expectations for Q4 to be the strongest quarter of the year.

-• Focused on deleveraging, operational excellence, and advancing long-term growth projects.
+• Focused on deleveraging, operational excellence, and advancing long-term growth initiatives.

 Financial highlights

-• Available liquidity at quarter-end was $111.3 million, including $66.3 million in cash and $45 million undrawn on the credit facility.
+• Liquidity at quarter end was $111.3 million, including $66.3 million in cash and $45 million undrawn on the credit facility.

 Outlook and guidance